 No action is required to participate if you are already enrolled in the existing Oxford program.
 Please read the letter below that was sent on January 16th, 2020 to Oxford residents that are participating in the Community Electricity Aggregation program.
 The letter serves as a program update and also provides important information about program features and how to participate.

-The Town of Oxford will be launching the Oxford Community Electricity Aggregation program for residents and businesses in July, 2017.
-The primary goals of the program are to provide annual savings and rate stability for participating consumers.
-However, the program will also offer participants exciting renewable energy options from which to choose.
+The Town of Oxford launched the Oxford Community Electricity Aggregation program for residents and businesses in July 2017.
+The primary goals of the program are to provide a cost-effective, stable and responsible alternative to utility electricity rates for participating consumers.
 The program was approved by the Board of Selectmen and the Massachusetts Department of Public Utilities.

 Below, please see the current electricity rate and the new electricity rate beginning in January 2020 for the Oxford Community Electricity Aggregation program.